Want the perfect workout program?

 You could even be more aggressive than this.
 For example, by week 2 you could be at around 500 calories below maintenance, which will be around 1 pound per week, and then maintain this until week 8.
 Your workout plan for the 8 weeks will be the same as the one for 12 weeks, so all you need to do is focus on your calories when it comes to the length of your cut.

-Appetite suppressants (aka fat burners) can be like the "cherry on top" of your cutting plan.
+Appetite suppressants (aka fat burners) can be like the "cherry on top" of your cutting plan and can help you lose weight faster.
 If you are doing everything correctly - well-balanced diet, regular exercise and good sleep - an appetite suppressant/fat burner can give your calorie reduction, and thus fat loss efforts, a nice little boost.

 They work by targeting key aspects of metabolic health to achieve the goals of reducing excess body fat, suppressing cravings, and supporting the natural production of energy.